Skip to main content

 There are no requirements to be an Australia resident or citizen to get married in Australia, so anyone whether living here or simply planning a visit to Australia that has completed the following paperwork process within the required time frame can marry in beautiful Australia.

+To get married in Australia, you must complete a form, known as the NOIM form.
 Your signed and witnessed NOIM form must be received by us, your Celebrant no less than 1 month before the date of your marriage.

 Once printed, the NOIM form must be signed by the marrying person/s, in the presence of an authorised person as listed below in the country you are based in.